Hatfield Visitor Center

-We are operating on our regular season schedule and are open Thursday through Monday, 10 a.m. - 4 p.m.
-Tickets ($5 for ages five and up) are available online and at the door.
+We are operating on our regular schedule.
+Open Thursday - Monday, 10 a.m. - 4 p.m.
+Tickets ($5 for ages 5+) are available online and at the door.

 Regional Class Research Vessel